-Data integration can sound like a complex and timely process, but the reality is a little different.
+Data consolidation can sound like a complex and timely process, but the reality is a little different.
 With a data integration platform, business owners can bring effectiveness in their operations and eliminate the chances of data duplication and errors.
 Here, we have broken down the data integration process into 5 simple steps that are as follows:

 - Determine how your data will sync: Before setting up an integration, you should have an idea about what you want to gain from it and for what data you want continuous access.
 To avoid confusion, create a spreadsheet with three columns that will include: system to integrate, object that data lives in, and fields to sync.
 Once you are clear about your integration plan, then you can move on to the next step.